Devanshicode/rhcsa-linux-journey/Day -1 Navigation/task_solution.md

 The backup was successfully created, the directory structure was preserved, the symbolic link was configured correctly, and all matching configuration files were verified.

+# Key Insights I learned

+While doing this task, I first searched for recently modified `.conf` files inside `/etc` using the `find` command.
+I expected the backup part to be simple, but I was surprised to see how important preserving the directory structure is.
+If all configuration files were copied into a single folder, it would be difficult to know where each file originally came from.
+Using `cp --parents` solved this problem by keeping the original path inside the backup directory.

+One issue I faced was while verifying the symbolic link.
+When I ran `ls -la /root/latest_audit`, I got a "Permission denied" error.
+At first, I thought the link was not created properly, but then I realized that `/root` is a protected directory and requires `sudo` access.
+After running the command with `sudo`, I was able to verify that the link was working correctly.

+What I found interesting is that this is very similar to what system administrators and cloud engineers do in real environments.
+Before updating a server or making configuration changes, they often create backups of important configuration files, verify the backup, and keep an easy way to access it.
+The same concepts are used in cloud platforms like AWS when managing EC2 instances, troubleshooting systems, or automating backup processes through scripts.

+Overall, this task helped me understand that Linux administration is not just about running commands individually; it is about combining commands to perform a complete workflow that includes searching, backing up, verifying, and validating results.